Maidomax/laravel-datadog-logger/README.md

 - 🚀 Easy integration with Laravel's logging system
 - 🌍 Support for all Datadog regions (US, EU, US3, US5)
 - 🏷️ Automatic tagging with service name and environment
-- ⚡ Asynchronous log transmission (non-blocking)
+- ⚡ HTTP-based log transmission to Datadog
 - 🔧 Configurable via environment variables or config file
 - 📦 Auto-discovery support for Laravel 5.5+